hamedpardazesh2020/ai_chat_bot/README.md

 The script reads the `CHAT_API_URL`, `CHAT_PROVIDER`, and `CHAT_USER_MESSAGE`
 environment variables so you can target remote deployments or experiment with different providers and prompts.

+For a visual look at the service health, open `examples/metrics.html` in a browser while the API is running locally.
+The page uses the Vazir font, polls `GET /metrics` on a configurable interval (۲۰ ثانیه به طور پیش‌فرض), and plots live charts for total requests, responses, and errors.

 ## Development notes
 - The default memory backend is in-process.
 Setting `REDIS_URL` enables the